cinghie/wordpress-starter-pack/wp-content/plugins/custom-twitter-feeds/README.txt

 7. To display a Twitter feed just copy and paste the shortcode into a Twitter widget or page

 == Changelog ==
+= 1.6.1 =
+* Tweak: Added support for improved dashboard notices on the plugin settings page.
+* Tweak: HTML attribute rel="noopener noreferrer" added to all outbound links for extra security.
+* Fix: Fixed PHP warning "non-numeric value encountered" when setting the tweet multiplier option to something that wasn't a number.

 = 1.6 =
 * New: Updated icons in the feed to match Twitter.
 * Tweak: Several CSS changes to make the Twitter feed text responsive with more themes.